Strategies for Change:

 REFUNDS

-If you need to exchange or cancel your registration, please email us at meet@artEquity.org.
+If you need to cancel your registration, please email us at meet@artEquity.org

 Frequently Asked Questions